kannanjayachandran/Full-Stack-Data-Science/CONTRIBUTING.md

 # CONTRIBUTIONS

 This repo is my learning playground.
-But if have suggestions or find errors, please feel free to open an issue or create a pull request and mention me (@kannanjayachandran) in it.
+But if you have suggestions or find errors, please feel free to open an issue or create a PR and mention me (@kannanjayachandran) in it.